beneweiler1/Project-5-CSCI4448/README.md

 ## Instuctions to Run
 For .NET framework:

-For Unity: Download .exe file and open
+For Unity: Download .exe file and open (only works for Windoes 64 bit)